architect/dynalite/README.md

 TODO
 ----

-- Add ProvisionedThroughput checking
-- Add config settings to turn on/off strict checking
-- Use efficient range scans for `Query` calls
-- Explore edge cases with `Query` and `ScanIndexForward: false` (combine with above)
 - Implement `ReturnItemCollectionMetrics` on all remaining endpoints
 - Implement size info for tables and indexes
-- Is the `ListTables` limit of names returned 100 if no `Limit` supplied?
+- Add ProvisionedThroughput checking
-- See [open issues](https://github.com/mhart/dynalite/issues) for an up to date list of outstanding features
+- See [open issues](https://github.com/mhart/dynalite/issues) for an up-to-date list of outstanding features

 Problems with Amazon's DynamoDB Local
 -------------------------------------